Book cover illustration of a woman blowing a shofar, with two children emerging from the other end.

 ISBN: 978-0804141413

 Mamaleh Knows Best is an erudite yet amusing cruise through Jewish history, marshaling evidence to show that Jewish parenting methods are responsible for the outsized success of the Jewish people.
-Tablet Magazine columnist Marjorie Ingall blends historical texts, scientific research, humor and personal anecdotes to create a nuanced portrait of the Jewish Mother that smashes tired old sexist stereotypes.
+Former Tablet Magazine columnist Marjorie Ingall blends historical texts, scientific research, humor and personal anecdotes to create a nuanced portrait of the Jewish Mother that smashes tired old sexist stereotypes.

 • Visit my main web site, MarjorieIngall.com